A proof of $p$-adic Gross--Zagier theorem via BDP formula: Selmer complexes and height pairings

 On the level of cohomology, $g_\fp$ induces a natural morphism

 When $\cO_\cX=E$ and $T$ is as in \S\ref{subsubsec311_2025_12_13_1552}, one may equally consider Greenberg local conditions on $T$ associated with a $G_{F_\fp}$-submodule $Z_\fp\subset T$.
-Moreover, in this situation (as in the case of unramified local conditions), one may (and we will) define Greenberg local conditions for a Galois representation $T$ with coefficients in a complete local Noetherian $\ZZ_p$-algebra.
+Moreover, in this situation (as in the case of unramified local conditions), we define, following Nekov\'a\v{r} (cf. \cite{nekovar06}, \S7.8), Greenberg local conditions for a Galois representation $T$ with coefficients in a complete local Noetherian $\ZZ_p$-algebra.